-DesignIntelligence recently announced its 2016 landscape architecture graduate and undergraduate program rankings.
-For the second year in a row, Louisiana State University (LSU) was deemed the best undergraduate landscape architecture program.
-And for the 12th continuous year, Harvard University retained its dominance as the best graduate program, in the annual survey conducted by DesignIntelligence on behalf of the Design Futures Council.
+DesignIntelligence recently announced its 2017 landscape architecture graduate and undergraduate program rankings.
+For the third year in a row, Louisiana State University (LSU) was deemed the best undergraduate landscape architecture program.
+And for the 13th consecutive year, Harvard University retained its dominance as the best graduate program, in the annual survey conducted by DesignIntelligence on behalf of the Design Futures Council.

-Detailed rankings are available in the 16th edition of America’s Best Architecture & Design Schools, which assesses program rankings and education trends in architecture, landscape architecture, interior design, and industrial design.
+Detailed rankings are available in the 17th edition of America’s Best Architecture & Design Schools, which assesses program rankings and education trends in architecture, landscape architecture, and interior design.

 DesignIntelligence asks us to only list the top five schools for each program.
-To see the top ten rankings for each category, go to DesignIntelligence’s web site, and, to see the top 15, purchase the report.
+To see the top 15, purchase the report.

 Bachelor of Landscape Architecture Degree Rankings:

 3) Ohio State University

 5) Cornell University

 1) Harvard University